HAMZA EL DIN 1929 -

 He agreed that the Indian version is a weird distortion of the original

 meaning.
-But he laughed a lot at my excitement about the etymology.
+But he seemed amused at my excitement about the etymology.

 The faqir ideal is said to be this: never to look up to anyone whose

 social status is below yours.
-Hamza lived this ideal.
+Though Hamza never spoke of this ideal,

 I feel grief, and joy, in writing this memoir ....
 I dedicate it to all

-who loved Hamza and love his music, and to his beloved Nabra....
+who loved Hamza and love his music, and to his widow, Nabra....

 May all beings awaken to the Truth of who they are ...